UCL/ba-ebdp-toolkit/data_loading.md

 ## Downloading Overture data

 Overture Maps can now be downloaded with the [`overturemaps-py`](https://github.com/OvertureMaps/overturemaps-py) utility.
+This can take several hours, so you may wish to let this run overnight.

 ```bash
 # activate local venv if not already active